General right of access to information held by the University

 Fax: +44 (0)23 8059 5781

 The Information Commissioner is responsible for enforcing rights of access to information and the operation of the publication scheme.
-You may appeal to the Information Commissioner in writing (FOI/EIR Complaints Resolution, Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF) or electronically.
+You may apply to the Information Commissioner in writing (FOI/EIR Complaints Resolution, Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF) or electronically for a decision whether, in any specified respect, your request for information has been dealt with by the University in accordance with the requirements of Part I of the Act.
 The Information Commissioner will not normally take action unless he is satisfied that the University's review procedures have been exhausted.

 Requests for personal information are exempt from disclosure under the Freedom of Information Act, but they are treated as requests for personal information under the Data Protection Act 1998.
 Applicants requesting personal information will be expected to fill in and submit a Subject Access Request Form DP7 (PDF, 138kB).
 Applicants will also be required to provide satisfactory proof of identity and to pay the appropriate fee (£10) by cheque or online transfer.
 The requirements are set out in paragraph 5 of the University’s Data Protection Policy (PDF, 462kB).
 Members of the University who submit an application electronically via their University email account will be deemed to have satisfied the requirement as to proof of identity.
 Payment of the appropriate fee may be made online here.